 It was a drastic over-payment to begin with, but Reaves did exactly what he was expected to: he threw his weight around, got in a handful of fights, and averaged under seven minutes of ice time per game.
 His tenure with the Penguins lasted only 58 games before he was flipped to the Vegas Golden Knights in a three-team deal where the Penguins landed Derick Brassard from the Ottawa Senators.
 It was hardly worth a young forward and first-round pick.

-Meanwhile, Sundqvist reached a new level with the Stanley Cup-winning Blues last season, scoring 14 goals and 31 points before tallying another nine points in the postseason.
-Klim Kostin, the prospect taken with the Penguins draft pick, is currently one of the Blues top prospects and made his NHL debut this season.
+Meanwhile, Sundqvist reached a new level with the Stanley Cup-winning Blues in 2018-19, scoring 14 goals and 31 points before tallying another nine points in the postseason.
+Klim Kostin, the prospect taken with the Penguins draft pick, became one of the Blues’ top prospects.

 Penguins Send Sheary, Hunwick to Sabres

 Normally, this would have actually been a pretty solid move.
 After signing Matt Hunwick to a three-year, $6.75 million deal in the 2017 offseason, the Penguins used Conor Sheary as a sweetener to clear up over $5 million in cap space in June 2018.
 In return, the Buffalo Sabres sent a 2019 fourth-round pick that was used to trade up for Nathan Legare.